MacHu-GWU/Dev-Exp-Share/docs/source/01-AWS/00-AWS-Account-Management/Use-MFA-Protection/index.rst

 ------------------------------------------------------------------------------

-Force User to use MFA even for AWS CLI
+Force User to use MFA for AWS CLI
 ------------------------------------------------------------------------------

 Reference: